MONTHLY PAYMENT OPTIONS

 Increased Energy Costs

 A bad roofing condition can have a direct impact on energy costs.
 Insufficient insulation caused by a damaged or deteriorated roof can result in heat loss during colder months and heat gain during hotter months, leading to increased heating and cooling needs.
 This increased demand for climate control can lead to higher energy consumption and elevated costs.
 Additionally, gaps or cracks in a damaged roof can cause air leakage, allowing conditioned air to escape or outside air to infiltrate the building.
 This air leakage puts a strain on the HVAC system, requiring it to work harder to maintain desired indoor temperatures, thereby increasing energy usage and expenses.
 Inadequate ventilation due to a damaged or improperly ventilated roof can trap heat and moisture inside the building, causing the HVAC system to run less efficiently and contributing to higher energy consumption.
-By ensuring a well-maintained roof with proper insulation and ventilation, property owners can improve energy efficiency, reduce energy costs, and create a more comfortable indoor environment
+By ensuring a well-maintained roof with proper insulation and ventilation, property owners can improve energy efficiency, reduce energy costs, and create a more comfortable indoor environment.

 Age of the Roof